Shadowdevo/Shadowdevo.github.io/README.md

 Transdermal | A route of administration wherein active ingredients are delivered across the skin for systemic distribution.
 Examples include transdermal patches used for medicine delivery.
 Monotherapy | Using a single drug.
 In this case referring to injections, which typically do not need an AA Anti-Androgen/AA | Block testosterone
+E2/Estradiol | Estradiol is metabolized into estrone in the liver.
+Different delivery methods change how much gets converted.
+E1/Estrone | Estrone, also spelled oestrone, is a steroid, a weak estrogen, and a minor female sex hormone.
+It is one of three major endogenous estrogens, the others being estradiol and estriol.
+Bioidentical Hormones  | Bioidentical hormone therapy, also known as natural hormone therapy, use hormones that are identical on a molecular level with endogenous hormones in hormone replacement therapy.
+Created with ingredients natural source like plants.
+Some examples of bioidentical hormones include estradiol, estriol, and progesterone.
+Synthetic Hormones | Synthetic hormones are made from man-made chemical compounds.
+Premarin is an example of a synthetic hormone.

 ## Risks associated with HRT